0chroma/recipra/README.md

 ## Help Needed

 Since this is a fairly ambitious project, it can use as many volunteers as possible!
 If you think you can help, don't be afraid to reach out!
+The main component being worked on currently is the data sync tech, called [InductionDB](https://github.com/0chroma/InductionDB)

 ## FAQ